Master of Social Work (MSW) Programs in Colorado - Campus and Online

 Advanced Standing Online MSW Programs in Colorado

 Metropolitan State University of Denver (MSU Denver) offers its MSW program in a fully online format that has an advanced standing track for students who hold a BSW degree earned within the last six years.
 Advanced standing students begin the online MSW program in the summer term and complete the program’s coursework and 600 hours field education in two additional semesters (fall and spring).
 The program also has a part-time advanced standing enrollment option that adds two semesters to the completion time.
-Students in the program have a choice of seven specialization options: Children and Families; Mental Health; Leadership and Management; School Social Work; Gerontological Social Work; Social Work in Health Care; and Children and Youth.
+Students in the program have a choice of seven specialization options: Children and Families; Mental Health; Leadership and Management; School Social Work; Gerontological Social Work; International Social Work; Social Work in Health Care; and Children and Youth.
+The curriculum for the program is equivalent to that of the campus-based advanced standing program, with students taking courses that prepare them to advocate for individuals, groups, and communities in clinical and macro social work settings.

 The University of Denver (DU) offers its online MSW@Denver program in an advanced standing format that requires applicants to hold a BSW degree from a CSWE-accredited undergraduate program.
 The program has an advanced generalist practice curriculum and two concentration options: Mental Health and Trauma; and Health, Equity, and Wellness.
+Students enroll directly in the MSW program’s advanced curriculum after taking bridge courses on evidence-based practice and countering oppression.
+While the Mental Health and Trauma concentration features courses on substance use assessments and treatment, integrated health care models, cognitive behavioral therapy, and trauma, the Health, Equity, and Wellness concentration has courses in evolving trends in healthcare, organizational leadership, mental health care policy, and integrating social work with healthcare.
 Advanced standing students can complete DU’s online MSW program, including its 500 hours of required field education, in 18 months of full-time enrollment or 24 months of part-time enrollment.

 T Traditional programs, Advanced Standing programs, Campus programs, Hybrid programs (campus and online instruction), Hybrid-Online programs (3 to ~6 campus visits per year), Online programs (fully online to 2 campus visits per year)